MCherifiOSS/meta-crosswalk-embedded/README.md

 # Introduction

-Yocto Yocto Crosswalk Embedded is the minimal Linux distribution that boots a fully-fledged Web application.
+Yocto Crosswalk Embedded is the minimal Linux platform that boots a fully-fledged Web application.

-This repository is actually a Yocto layer and groups all the needed components that form Yocto Yocto Crosswalk Embedded, featuring mostly Crosswalk Application run-time and Chromium.
+This repository is actually a Yocto layer and groups all the needed components that form Yocto Crosswalk Embedded, featuring mostly Crosswalk Application run-time and Chromium.
 In particular Chromium is using Ozone-GBM platform and therefore does not rely on any Linux traditional window system like X11, Wayland, etc, neither graphics toolkits like EFL, Qt.
-It's a pretty simple and new software stack that the main motivation is to leverage the Web as application platform.
+It's a pretty simple and new software stack that the main motivation is to leverage the Web platform (HTML5, CSS, JavaScript and more) as the application platform.
+You may want to use Yocto Crosswalk Embedded as a backbone for creating a real Linux distribution to enable IoT, Digital Signage or any other embedded use case.

 # Contents